pankajthakurncsu/pmt.github.io/README.md

 - It is responsive and mobile-friendly and works without lagging.
 - Fast Loading.
 - Used SEO.
-- Available on Google Search Engine.
+- Available on Google an Bing Search Engine.
-- Hosted on GitHub and directed toward the custom domain.
-- Used Google Analytics for performance monitoring.
-- Cookie consent form for the users.
 - 95% Performance, 94% Accessibility, 100% Best Practices, 100% SEO for the Desktop, and 64% Performance, Accessibility, 100% Best
   Practices, 100% SEO on Mobile.
 This report asses using "PageSpeed Insight" tools provided by Google.